HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ### General

-1. If the real-time sync during the push command gets disrupted, disconnect and reconnect again.
+- If the real-time sync during the push command gets disrupted, disconnect and reconnect again.
-2. It is not recommended to use LiveSync on a production server.
+- It is not recommended to use LiveSync on a production server.
-3. Conflict detection and resolutions are not implemented.
+- Conflict detection and resolutions are not implemented.

 ### Themes

-1. This command does not register or unregister themes.
+- The [LiveSync Push Theme](#livesync-push-theme) command does not register or unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) or [Undeploy Themes](./themes.md#undeploy-theme) commands.
-2. While multiple developers can use LiveSync on the same server, LiveSync restricts concurrent theme editing to one developer at a time.
+- While multiple developers can use LiveSync on the same server, LiveSync restricts concurrent theme editing to one developer at a time.
 If another user is currently working on the same theme being pushed, LiveSync will not allow that user's changes to be pushed.
 Concurrent usage of this command on the same theme or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), or WebDav, is not supported.
-3. Sequential usage of LiveSync on a single theme with different client operating systems (i.e., Windows and Mac) is not supported.
+- Sequential usage of LiveSync on a single theme with different client operating systems (i.e., Windows and Mac) is not supported.
-4. Case sensitivity for naming files and folders is not supported.
+- Case sensitivity for naming files and folders is not supported.

 ### WCM Design Library

-1. Currently, only HTML and Folder components are the supported components of this feature.
+- Currently, only HTML and Folder components are the supported components of this feature.
-2. Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
+- Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
-3. If a published component has a draft version, the feature will pull and push into the draft version.
+- If a published component has a draft version, the feature will pull and push into the draft version.
-4. The LiveSync Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.
+- The LiveSync Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.